gushphp/gush/README.md

 It automates common maintainer and contributor tasks and has backend support for GitHub, Enterprise Github, and more!
 See [here](https://vimeo.com/88283752) and [here](https://vimeo.com/85439368)!

-Install by cloning it, building it and symlinking the entry point bin/gush.

 *Logo explanation is best presented from this passage in Psalms 78*: